 Large ice cubes

+When you're looking for a cool drink without worrying about watering anything down, look towards large ice cubes.
 For best results, we recommend silicone trays.
 And if you’re going for clarity, use hot, almost-boiling water.
-Larger cubes melt slower because of their wider surface area and make the most sense in liquor-focused cocktails like an old fashioned or boulevardier.
+Larger cubes melt slower because of their wider surface area and make the most sense in liquor-focused cocktails like a sazerac.

+These babies are bascially a fancier version of a large ice cube.
+They're particularly useful when making a drink, such as an old fashioned, that you're going to build in the glass, as the round ice can be stirred with ease.
 When frozen correctly, ice balls are free of air bubbles, making for a slow melt that won’t break in your drink.
 Added bonus: they’re visually striking.
 Who doesn’t like a mini globe in their glass?
-Our recommended Ice Baller is worthy of Instagram.
-Try with Bulleit rye or in a Southern Amaro for an unexpected twist on this mellow after-dinner drink.

 Rod ice cubes